IBE160/SG-Gruppe-13/proposal.md

 3. **Exit point**
   - They click on a "Home button" to return to landing page.
   - The home button will be located in the upper left corner.
 It has an icon of a house.
-  -If they click on the icon, they will get a pop-up, warning them that the chat will be deleted.
+  - If they click on the icon, they will get a pop-up, warning them that the chat will be deleted.